trulacorsaut/notes/README.md

 # 2024-02-19
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and conciseness.
 Write code that's easy to read, understand, and maintain.
 Remember that complex solutions might seem impressive, but often, it's the elegant simplicity of well-written code that truly stands the test of time.
 Always consider the long-term implications of your design decisions and opt for the most straightforward solution that solves the problem at hand."

+# 2024-02-20
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account any potential obstacles or interruptions.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+By following these steps, you will be able to efficiently complete your tasks and make better use of your programming time.